Filip-Tomasko/Jewish-Invasion/Ideas/Missions.md

   - perms claims on Coromandel, Deccan, Bengal, Western India, Hindustan and Burma regions; Modifier "Indian Riches" till end: -10% core-creation cost, +1% missionary strength

 - [ ] (5,5) / Indian Dominance / After witnessing the riches of Indian soil we have to conquer the lands to administer them properly
-  - own + convert all provinces in regions from (5,4) claims
+  - +50% trade power in all Indian trade nodes; all provinces in these (see (5,4) claims) regions have to be Jewish (don't have to be owned by me)
   - +100 prestige; +3 stability; +200 adm/dip/mil; Modifier "Indian Dominance" till end: Domestic trade power +20%, lcoal dev cost -20%

 ## Daniel